Methods for preventing field mice from moving in to your home

 Mice in the House

-Ideas for Getting Rid of Mice
+Methods for Getting Rid of Mice

-Humane Mouse Removal
+Mouse Removal Tools & Traps

 My problem with field mice is that they are in the upstairs bathroom under the sink.
 I have a Jacuzzi and I'm sure that's where they are coming from, but I don't know where they are getting in and why they go upstairs when all the food is downstairs?
 We have no basement and can't find holes around the foundation.
 I'm grateful that they are not downstairs (even in the garage), but we've had 20 of them this year and we can't figure out where they are coming from and what they are eating.
 I don't want to chase them downstairs.
 Any help would be appreciated.

 Mice can squeeze up through the holes where plumbing and electrical wires come up from downstairs.
 We had a similar problem so we filled all the nooks and crannies with steel wool.
 We also filled in any small openings in the outside walls with steel wool.
 So far, we have no more mice.
 I would also suggest putting everything in the cupboard into plastic containers to make absolutely sure there is nothing to attract them (reuse margarine tubs and ice cream buckets).
 Lastly, get a good trap and use peanut butter to attract them to the trap.

 If you are willing to provide a good home and are committed to the responsibility, there are many cats at your local shelter who need a good home.
 There is nothing better for catching mice than a cat.
 Even their mere presence may keep the mice at bay.
 And as a bonus, pets have been proven to lower your stress levels!